 But the expectant mothers stressed her the most.
 They worried about everything.
 She listened, adrenaline levels rising to meet theirs, asking questions and putting answers into the computer with matching anxiety.

-The “HatchPal” software in the computer was her soothing partner as she translated their complicated medical issues into elegant forms, detailed paragraphs and grids of problems and plans.
+The “HatchPal” software was her soothing electronic partner as she translated their complicated issues into elegant forms, detailed paragraphs and grids of problems and plans.

 Speedily, Shelly completed physical exams and procedures, filling tubes and vials with swabs and body fluids, for which the label machine spat out bar-coded stickers.

 Doffing her gloves, then rubbing in sanitizer, Shelly moved to the next exam room.
 Always on time, she forgot patients’ names but not the case details.
 They knew her as “the little Indian lady” or “the quiet Mexican doctor.”